jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 This is an *unsatisfiable* model: there is no possible `y` that has a negative absolute value.

-Finally, let's see how Rosette handles a more complicated constraint involving data structures.
-Racket supports lists, and provides the `list-ref` procedure to retrieve an element from the list:

-{% highlight racket %}
-(define L (list 9 7 5 3))
-(list-ref L 2)  ; returns 5, i.e., L[2]
-{% endhighlight %}

-Rosette supports lists, so we can ask it to solve this constraint:

-{% highlight racket %}
-(solve (assert (= (list-ref L y) 7)))
-{% endhighlight %}

-which asks for a value of `y` such that `(list-ref L y)` is 7.
-Rosette returns:

-    (model
-     [y 1])

-as we'd expect -- the second element of `L` is 7 (and list indices start from 0).

 So constraint programming allows us to fill in unknown values in our program automatically.
 This ability will underlie our approach to program synthesis.

 > **Aside**: Rosette's `(solve ...)` form works by compiling constraints and sending them to the [Z3 SMT solver][z3], which provides high-performance solving algorithms for a variety of types of constraints.
 The [Z3 tutorial][z3tutorial] is a nice introduction to this lower-level style of constraint progamming that Rosette abstracts away.

 ### Domain-specific languages: programs in programs

-Program synthesis is related to the problems we just solved: there is a constraint (the specification) and an unknown (the program) whose value we wish to find.
-But what does it mean for "the program" to be the unknown value?
-The avenue we'll explore makes this idea explicit by defining a *domain-specific language* (DSL) for our synthesis task.
+Program synthesis is similar to the problems we just solved: there are some unknowns whose values we wish to fill in subject to some constraints.
+But in synthesis, the unknowns are *programs*, usually drawn from a *domain-specific language* (DSL).

 A DSL is just a small programming language equipped with exactly the features we are interested in.
 You can build a DSL for just about anything.
-In our research, we've built DSLs for synthesis work in [file system operations][ferrite] and [approximate hardware][synapse], and others have done the same for [network configuration][bagpipe] and [K--12 algebra tutoring][rulesynth].
+In our research, we've built DSLs for synthesis work in [file system operations][ferrite], [memory consistency][memsynth], and [approximate hardware][synapse], and others have done the same for [network configuration][bagpipe] and [K--12 algebra tutoring][rulesynth].

-DSLs are fundamental to program synthesis because they define the *search space*---the set of possible values for the "unknown program".
+DSLs are fundamental in program synthesis because they define the *search space*---the set of possible values for the "unknown program".
 If a DSL is too complex, it may be difficult to solve a synthesis problem, because there are many programs to consider.
 But if a DSL is too simple, it won't be able to express interesting behaviors.
 Controlling this trade-off is critical to building practical synthesis tools.

 #### A simple arithmetic DSL

-For today, we're going to define a very trivial DSL for arithmetic operations.
+For today, we're going to define a trivial DSL for arithmetic operations.
 The programs we synthesize in this DSL will be arithmetic expressions like `(plus x y)`.
 While this isn't a particularly thrilling DSL, it will be simple to implement and demonstrate.

 We need to define two parts of our language: its **syntax** (what programs look like) and its **semantics** (what programs do).